Part I. Outline

 * * *

 This article was created by Elia Kazan and Google Gemini.
-The author asked specific questions, then substantially edited the responses, organization, and flow, as well as added more details.
+The author asked specific questions, then substantially edited the responses, organization, and flow, as well as added more information.

 Inspired by many awkward mishaps, on my behalf.